 Why do you go away?
 So that you can come back.
 So that you can see the place you came from with new eyes and extra colours.
 And the the people there see you differently, too.
 Coming back to where you started is not the same as never leaving.Terry Pratchett

 Does this quote work for you too?
 Feel free to leave me a comment below.
 I always love hearing from you and try to respond to all your comments 🙂

 Are you on Instagram?
 Check out Deb’s World here: Instagram for photo updates

 You can also find Deb’s World here – let’s stay in touch!

-Feel free to share my post 🙂 I’ve linked up to Esme’s Senior Salon this week.
+Feel free to share my post 🙂 I linked this post to Esme’s Senior Salon

 © 2019 Copyright – All rights reserved: firstname.lastname@example.org, debs-world.com